 You you may show interest in more than one mentorship experience as part of your application.
 Showing interest by ranking more than one mentorship opportunity will not decrease your chances of being placed in your top-ranked mentorship.
 Ranking more than one mentorship experience may increase your overall chances for placement in the program if you are eligible after the rigorous review process.
 See the waiting list section below for more information about ranking, placements, and waiting lists.

-We encourage students applying after March 8 to visit the mentorship experiences page before applying to check availability, as the application fee is nonrefundable regardless of whether a student is placed in a mentorship.
+We encourage students applying after initial priority window for the session to visit the mentorship experiences page before applying to check availability, as the application fee is nonrefundable regardless of whether a student is placed in a mentorship.
 Please note that while we try to keep our website as up-to-date as possible concerning mentorship availability, sometimes our availability changes quickly during peak application times.
 Make sure to check the date published on the website of when the mentorship availability page was last updated.
 We anticipate that many of our mentorship opportunities will fill quickly, so we recommend that students apply before the end of the initial priority window of the session to be considered in our first round of admissions during the priority window.

-Students will be notified of admissions decisions by April 1 for Session 1 and April 20 for Session 2 if they applied on or before March 8.
+Students will be notified of admissions decisions by April 1 for Session 1 and April 20 for Session 2 if they applied on or before the applicable priority window.
 Students applying after the session’s initial priority application window will receive information about their admission status on a rolling basis after April 1 for Session 1 and after April 20 for Session 2.
 Please refer to the timeline above.

 PTY is unable to process incomplete applications.
 We ask that you complete your application as soon as possible to be considered for admission.
 You can check the completeness of your application through the application portal.
 PTY will also be in touch as soon as possible about missing components.
 However, note that incomplete applications can result in delayed processing and could impact placement.